vroulet/vroulet.github.io/_pages/teaching.md

 **Optimization for deep learning**,  *Jul.
 2018.*
 *Summer School on Fundamentals of Data Analysis,University of Wisconsin-Madison, Madison.*
-Interactive Jupyter Notebook for 30 attendees to understand the basics of optimization for deep learning: automatic-differentiation, convergence guarantees of SGD, illustration of the batch-normalization effect.
+Interactive Jupyter Notebook to understand the basics of optimization for deep learning: automatic-differentiation, convergence guarantees of SGD, illustration of the batch-normalization effect.
 <!-- [notes](/files/lab1_optimization_notes.pdf)